yochaigal/cairn/wip/2e/setting-seeds.md

 | **18**  | Wilderness | Standard    |
 | **19**  | Road       | Barrier     |
 | **20**  | Trail      | Hidden      |

+## Points of Interest

+Points of Interest on a map (or POIs) are generally divided into the following categories:
+- **Settlement**: Any civilized community larger than a single family or religious order.
+Typically a village, town, or city.
+- **Landmarks**: A significant geographic signpost.
+Crumbling bridges, megaliths, face-shaped outcrop, and so on.
+- **Hazard**: A naturally occurring locale that should be avoided or circumnavigated.
+- **Lairs**: A source of heightened monster activity, enemy encampment, or hive.
+- **Ruins**: An explicitly dangerous locale, dungeon, or adventure site.
+- **Refuge**: A safe, populated haven.
+An inn, monastery, sanctuary, prison, campground, etc.

+### Draw POIs

+- Starting with the Heart, roll on the [Points of Interest](#points-of-interest) table and draw the results at the terminus of each path.
+  - The **Heart** is always a **Settlement** of some kind.
+It isn't necessarily the largest or most important place in the setting, but it should be significant to the region's history.
+- Roll on the [Path Types](#path-types) table again, creating **two** new paths for every POI _except_ for the Heart.
+  - Ignore any POIs at Dead Ends.
+  - If a Chain was previously _rolled_, a future connecting path to that POI should also be a Chain of the same path type.
+  - Connect at least one of each new paths to an existing POI.
+- Roll on the [Points of Interest](#points-of-interest) table again, and draw the results at the terminus of each path.
+- Repeat the process as you like.
+- Number each POI, starting with the Heart.

 #### Points of Interest